 Basic NBA Rules

 The primary objective of any basketball match is to get the most points.
-Your team gets points by shooting the ball into the basket.
+Your NBA team gets points by shooting the ball into the basket.
 The team with the most amount of points wins the game.
 Players dribble the ball with one hand as they run or pass.
-They aren't allowed to run with the ball when catching a pass.
+They aren’t allowed to run with the ball when catching a pass, these are some of the NBA rules.

 There are player and team rules in the NBA.
 A captain and a co-captain may be appointed for the teams.
 The captain can be anyone who is in uniform and on the active list, except a player-coach.
 The captain is the only player allowed to ask an official about a rule interpretation during a timeout.